 A UE application provides an AI media service using the AI model inference engine and AI model access function.

 The AI model access function receives the AI model data via the 5G system, and sends it to the AI model inference engine.
+The AI model access function can embed a model decoder that decodes AI model data following model format described in clause 5.5.
+This may include data decompression as well.

 The AI model inference engine performs inference by using the input data from the data source (e.g. a camera, or other media source) as the input into the AI model received from the AI model access function.
 The inference output data is sent to the data destination (e.g. a media player).